 The United States Department of Justice (DoJ) has announced that Ohio-based long-term care pharmacy Omnicare Inc (Omnicare) has agreed to pay US$4.19 million to settle allegations that it engaged in a kickback scheme in violation of the False Claims Act.
 Omnicare is alleged to have "solicited and received kickbacks from the drug manufacturer Amgen Inc in return for implementing 'therapeutic interchange' programs that were designed to switch Medicaid beneficiaries from a competitor drug to Amgen's product Aranesp".

-The United States (US) Department of Justice (DoJ) has announced that Iraq-based privately owned firm Iraqi Consultants and Constructions Bureau (ICCB) has paid US$2.7 million to settle bribery allegations.
+The United States (US) Department of Justice (DoJ) has announced that Diagnostic Imaging Group (DIG) has agreed to pay US$15.5 million to settle allegations of false claims and kickbacks.

 - Code of Conduct (6)

 - Corporate Responsibility and Sustainability (198)

 - Financial Integrity (194)

 - Insider Trading (86)